If you still can’t figure out what the heck a bitcoin is, this simple explanation for a five-year-old may help you …

 How to get started with Bitcoin

-The best way to learn about Bitcoin is to get some and experiment.
-We have written articles about how to set up your own Bitcoin wallet, how to acquire bitcoins, and how to use bitcoins to help you get going.
+The best way to learn about any cryptocurrency is to get some and experiment with it.
+We have written articles about how to set up your own Bitcoin wallet, how to acquire them, and how to use them to help you get going.

-If you’re interested in buying bitcoin, we suggest using coinbase.
+If you’re interested in buying any digital currency, we suggest using coinbase.
 It’s the most secure and respectable firm selling bitcoin for fiat currencies such as euro or dollar.